dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-1-ocp-in-5.md

 [![OpenShift Ruby Example Deployment](img/openshift_rails_deployment.png)](img/openshift_rails_deployment.png)

 This deployment contains exactly one container instance of the postgres image.
 A container is handled in OpenShift/Kubernetes within the concept of a **Pod**.
 A pod is a logical entity to abstract the fact that there could be multiple container instances scheduled as a single entity (with a single IP, single set of environment variables, storage etc.).
-In 90% of the case 1 pod = 1 container.
+Most of the time 1 pod = 1 container.

 &#8680; Scroll down to see the pods associated with this deployment.
 Click it.